 A licensed marijuana product manufacturer in Alaska can apply for and hold a retail marijuana store license, a marijuana cultivation license, or both.
 If a licensed manufacturer obtains either of these licenses or both, they must conduct each cannabis business operation in separate rooms.
 For instance, if a licensed manufacturer also owns a cultivation license, the provisions of 3AAC prohibit them from making cannabis products and cultivating marijuana in the same space.
 If the rooms in which each operation is taking place are co-located or connected, the facility owner must ensure to use a secure door to separate the rooms from each other.
 A marijuana product manufacturing licensee in Alaska cannot have an ownership interest or a financial interest (direct or indirect) in any licensed marijuana testing facility.

 While a licensed marijuana product manufacturer in Alaska can also have a marijuana cultivation license in Alaska, no state law mandates it.
-A licensed manufacturing facility that does not own a cultivation license can obtain marijuana from other licensed manufacturers or licensed cultivators.
+A licensed manufacturing facility that does not own a cultivation license can purchase marijuana plant materials from other licensed manufacturers or licensed cultivators.

 Alaska classifies and issues marijuana product manufacturing licenses to marijuana facilities based on the type of cannabis products they manufacture.
 While one license class permits businesses to manufacture all kinds of cannabis products, the other limits licensees to manufacturing only marijuana concentrates.